SiloRider is a command-line utility that lets you implement the POSSE model on a website. This is how it works:

 the permission to post to your timeline.
 The authorization tokens are stored in

-a cache file that defaults to silorider.db
+a cache file that defaults to silorider.db, next to the configuration file.

 Later, this cache will also contain the list of entries already posted to each